paulvpop/clip-download-merge-save-open-access-gis-layers/tutorial.md

 # The following dbExecute()command executes a SQL query within DuckDB that reads multiple CSV files,
 # filters buildings within a boundary, and saves the results as a Parquet file.
+# Note that in SELECT step, the other fields area_in_meters, confidence, and full_plus_code have not
+# been selected to save computationaltime.
+You can retain them by adding them to right after longitude,
+# seperated by commas.
 dbExecute(con, sprintf("
   COPY (
     SELECT ST_GeomFromText(geometry) AS geom,
-           latitude, longitude             # Note that in this step, the other fields area_in_meters, confidence,
-     # and full_plus_code have not been selected to save computational
-     # time.
-You can retain them by adding them to right after longitude, seperated by commas
+           latitude, longitude
     FROM read_csv_auto([%s])
     WHERE ST_Within(ST_GeomFromText(geometry), ST_GeomFromText('%s'))
   ) TO 'all_buildings_clipped.parquet' WITH (FORMAT PARQUET)